clowder-framework/extractors-opendronemap/README.md

 * las - point cloud
 * csv - point cloud
 * ply - point cloud

+### ORTHOPHOTONAME
+Use this environment variable to change the file name of the uploaded ortho photo.
+This is helpful when running this extractor in an environment where particular file names are used for further processing.
+The extension of the file remains unchanged from the original.
+For example, if the original file has the `.tif` extension, the renamed file will as well.

+If the orthophoto image is not uploaded to the dataset, this variable has no effect.

+### POINTCLOUDNAME
+This environment variable changes the file name of any point cloud files uploaded to the datasets.
+As with the orthophoto file name override, this override is helpful when a particular file name is used for further processing.
+For any files uploaded to the datasets, the file's extension remains unchanged.
+For example. if the original file has the '.las' extension, the renamed file will as well.

+If a point cloud file is not uploaded to the dataset (.las, .ply, .csv), this variable has no effect.

 ### 2. Create extractors-opendronemap.txt file